 6. Should I Use a Soft Bristle Brush on All Surfaces?

 Tailor your brush choice to the surface texture.
 Soft bristle brushes work well, but ensure they match the surface to avoid unintended damage.
-(See Also: How to Clean Oxidized Chrome Rims: Ultimate Guide for Sparkling Wheels)
+(See Also: Is Rubbing Alcohol Safe on Car Paint?
+Learn the Dos and Don’ts)

 7. What Preventive Measures Can I Take During Buffing?